markjnkim/es_mod/02-css/content/lesson-1-staging.md

 ```
 Excellent.
 Your terminal should now look like this.
 ![git-branch](./assets/lesson-1/100-git-branch-cli.png)<br />
+> ## Will fix terminal prompt to be anonymous
 The green font color and asterisk indicate the current active branch.
 > **Pro Tip**: One of the advantages of using the integrated terminal window in VS Code is that when we checkout a different branch, the Explorer side panel will update with the new branch's folder hierarchy.

-Now that we have found a great use of Git's branches to discover how to create a development environment for working and editing without disturbing our production environment, let's explain another invaluable function that branching performs which is the ability to create feature branches.
+Now that we have learned an important use of Git's branches to create an isolated development environment for working and editing without disturbing our production environment, let's explain another invaluable function that branching performs which is the ability to create feature branches.

 ## Now Featuring. . .
 Branches

 Rather than a different type of branch, a feature branch is actually just a different use of the same idea.
 Previously we used a staging branch to create a development environment to leave our production environment undisturbed.
-In this case, we will be creating a feature branch that is an exact duplicate of the `master` branch to create our new feature.
+In this case, we will be creating a feature branch that is an exact duplicate of the `staging` branch to create our new feature.
 This will allow work to be done on the same repo or project independently and in isolation to eliminate accidentally overwriting or losing team member's work.
 This is also modular approach which allows each feature to be added or merged when finished rather than needing every feature finished before merging.
 Think about the benefits of this approach:
 * Increase productivity and accountability of each team member, with individual feature assignments.
 * Able to ship features independently, meaning a finished feature can be added right away without needing to wait for other features to finish.
 This is done by merging the feature branch into the development environment branch, in this case, the staging branch.